 - Ontario Ministry of Energy.
 A Guide for Public Agencies on Completing the Energy Consumption and Greenhouse Gas Emissions Template.
 2013

-The building sector is the largest source of GHG emissions in Ottawa.
-Many options exist and many initiatives have been undertaken to reduce building energy demand, especially in new construction.
-One well known program is LEED (Leadership in Energy and Environmental Design) which provides an independent certification of building performance on a range of environmental issues including energy.
+The building sector is the largest source of greenhouse gas emissions in Ottawa.
+Many options exist to reduce building energy demand, especially in new construction.
+One well known program, Leadership in Energy and Environmental Design (LEED), provides an independent certification of building performance on a range of environmental issues including energy.

 Canada Green Building Council.
 LEED Project Profiles.
 Accessed August 1, 2018.